 The best hotels are Norbu Ghang Resort and Mt.
 Pandim.
 If you do not mind staying slightly out of the town we may recommend Pachu Resort (5 minutes walk from town), Darap Homestay (6 km from town) or Tashi Gang resort (30 minutes drive from town).
-Tashi Gang resort is a special favorite with us due to its unique location on a hilltop offering a 360-degree view of surrounding mountains.
+Tashi Gang resort is a special favourite with us due to its unique location on a hilltop offering a 360-degree view of the surrounding mountains.

 If you have not booked your travel arrangement with us and intend to travel on your own, Pelling is well connected with other destinations in the region such as Darjeeling, Gangtok, Kalimpong, and Siliguri.
 There is local transport including shared jeeps available from almost all the places.
 If you cannot manage a direct transfer to Pelling, try to get a taxi for Geyzing.
 From Geyzing to Pelling is about half an hour and vehicles are more frequent.
-Following is the list of distance from different places to Gangtok.
-Please do remember that travel time varies widely with road condition.
-Post monsoon rain often road condition is not very great and an average vehicle traveling 20 km an hour is not uncommon.
+Following is the list of distances from different places to Gangtok.
+Please do remember that travel time varies widely with road conditions.
+Post monsoon rain often road condition is not very great and an average vehicle travelling 20 km an hour is not uncommon.
 The time given is approximate and may vary accordingly.

 From Gangtok– 115 km – 5 hours